 In this illustrative example, the growth related capital and operating expenditure is the network expenditure that is associated with the increase in network capacity, indicated by the orange bars.
-Demand growth is represented by the difference between the dashed black line, being forecast demand, and the solid black line, being a reference point for the level of demand in the base year.
+Demand

 5 This accounts for the end-effects that arise from the use of a ten year estimation period, where asset lives extend far beyond ten years, ie, each dollar of capital expenditure serves demand over a period much longer than ten years.
 Failing to account for these end effects would overestimate LRMC.